samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## Technical Debt

-Technical debt is a when a codebase has increased maintenance costs because of earlier decisions made during development.
+Technical debt is when a codebase has increased maintenance costs because of earlier decisions made during development.

 ## Versioning